JAMES MOODY, UEL

 With the King of Kings

-The original headstone was replaced in 2003 and a special event held in St. Peter's Church to recognize his achievements.
+The original headstone was replaced and A Celebration of the Life of James Moody held in St. Peter's Church on 10 June 2009.
 A brochure about him prepared by a local school was distributed.

 On a visit in March, 2019 to St. Peter's Church I prepared a video about James Moody and the painting of him that can be viewed below.
 Other videos about him and the church are also listed in Further Reference.